 The MD measured the year one return on his investment at over 3,000%, and the payback period as less than one month.
 The MD now insists that all of his consultants complete the NLP Graduate Certificate qualification.

-* The MD referred to in this success story has completed the 10250NAT Graduate Certificate NLP
+* The MD referred to in this success story has completed the 10970NAT Graduate Certificate Neuro-Linguistic Programming

 It was almost home time on Friday when I received a distressed call.
 John had been retrenched earlier in the week explaining a heartless termination meeting handled poorly and without compassion.

 Asking to see me John then recounted his experience several times with, increasing anger and resentment.
 An employee of some years he was not provided with any explanation and was escorted from the premises.
 He was particularly angry with his manager who he had been good mates with describing him as a ‘turncoat’ and ‘traitor.’

 John was somewhat traumatised by this event and it was apparent he was ‘stuck in replay’ – going over and over the event what they did to me, how could they etc. In replaying the event, John became angrier and angrier.

 Traditional approaches in psychology and counselling suggest emotions, surrounding a traumatic event will be released through encouraging a person to go-through his experience as many times as required.
 Yet here the opposite was happening.
 Other models in counselling theory suggest an interpretation via the Kubler-Ross model where one enters the grief cycle process claiming one must travel an emotional journey before moving into a final ‘acceptance phase.’
 Whilst ‘grief-cycle’ thinking may have merit it is time-consuming and often requires much support.